koelslaw/documentation/topics/rocknsm2-4-0/RHEL/README.md

 # RockNSM 2.4.0 Readme
 This version has taken feedback from previous versions and made multinodal deployment easier.
 All installation of the rock components is "driven" from the sensor.
-From there the `hosts.ini` takes care of stitching the 2 servers together and making the appropriate changes to the config giles to account for every server that that is part of the sensor.
-This should aid in the initial config and also aid in the further configuration if more hardware is required to support an engagement.
+From there, the `hosts.ini` takes care of stitching the two servers together and making the appropriate changes to the config files to account for every server that that is part of the sensor.
+This should aid in the initial config and also aid in the further configuration if more hardware is required to support the mission.

 ## Data Node
 - Elasticsearch x3 but can be up to 10 if the ram is available